garbamoussa/Survey_data_analysis-/README.md

 <h2>Research Question</h2>

-Are counties with a higher concentration of super-spreader businesses associated with increased risk of COVID-19 transmission?
+COVID-19 Impact on Education?

-### Aim 1: Classify businesses into super-spreaders and not super-spreaders based on frequency and duration of visits pre-pandemic.
+### Aim 1: exploratory data analysis  & interpretation of categorical explanatory variables.

-### Aim 2: Identify association between counties with higher super-spreaders and COVID-19 cases.
+### Aim 2:  interpretation and comparison of the effects from models for non-linear outcomes.

 ## Datasets